UCSBarchlab/PyRTL/README.md

 [![Build Status](https://magnum.travis-ci.com/UCSBarchlab/PyRTL.svg?token=XAZcwAigXaYVLzkPHGNx)](https://magnum.travis-ci.com/UCSBarchlab/PyRTL)

-PyRTL provides a collection of classes for pythonic RTL specification, simulation, tracing, and testing suitable for teaching and research.
+PyRTL provides a collection of classes for pythonic [register-transfer level] (https://en.wikipedia.org/wiki/Register-transfer_level) design, simulation, tracing, and testing suitable for teaching and research.
 Simplicity, usability, clarity, and extensibility rather than performance or optimization is the overarching goal.
 Features include:

 * Elaboration-through-execution, meaning all of Python can be used including introspection
 * Design, instantiate, and simulate all in one file and without leaving Python
-* Export to, or import from common HDLs (BLIF-in, Verilog-out currently supported)
+* Export to, or import from, common HDLs (BLIF-in, Verilog-out currently supported)
 * Examine execution with waveforms on the terminal or export to a .vcd as projects scale
 * Elaboration, synthesis, and basic optimizations all included
 * Small and well-defined internal core structure means writing new transforms is easier